ethereum/remix-ide/docs/file_explorer.md

 File Explorer
 =============
-The File Explorer is for managing Workspaces and files.
+The File Explorer is for managing workspaces and files.
 There is also a context menu that pops up when you right click on a file or folder.

 To get to the File Explorer module - click the File Explorer icon.

 ![](images/a-file-explorer1a.png)

-The green checkmark at the top of the page means that this plugin is in the Remix codebase.
-When you click on the caret it will show more info about the plugin including a link to this documentation.
+The green checkmark at the top of the page means that this plugin is maintained by Remix Team.
+When the caret is clicked, more info about the plugin will be shown -including a link to this documentation.

 ![](images/a-fe-top-caret.png)